OCD & Anxiety Therapist in Portland & VA

 From Constant Worry To Living With Confidence After Birth.

-Many moms experience Postpartum OCD after childbirth, but they suffer in silence because of fear of being judged, or called “a bad mom” or “crazy”.
+As an Anxiety Therapist in Portland, I can help you manage your symptoms.
+Many moms experience symptoms of anxiety, overwhelm and stress after childbirth, but they suffer in silence because of fear of being judged, or called “a bad mom” or “crazy”.
 But none of that is farther from the truth.
-You care about your baby, your family and want nothing bad to happen.
+You care about your child, your family and want nothing bad to happen.

-I help moms let go of constant worries and feel confident after birth.
-Postpartum Anxiety & OCD Therapy in Portland can help you learn about Intrusive Thoughts: what they are, what they mean, why they happen and how to handle them.
+The first step towards your healing is reaching out to a Perinatal Mental Health Therapist in Portland.
+I help moms let go of constant worries, feel confident after birth and understand your Intrusive Thoughts: what they are, what they mean, why they happen and how to handle them.
 We will learn that they are not dangerous.

 How I’m going to help you: